-“In the past, love and relationships gave me a lot of anxiety,” Raven said in an email interview with HealthCentral.
-“Psoriasis plays a major role in one’s self-esteem.
+“In the past, love and relationships gave me a lot of anxiety,” Raven says in an email interview with HealthCentral.
+“Psoriasis plays a major role in one's self-esteem.
 My self-esteem was something I struggled with for a long time.”

 Many people with psoriasis can relate.
 In a survey published by the Journal of the American Academy of Dermatology, 74 percent of those with psoriasis reported that the disease affected their self-confidence.

 Despite Raven’s fear of dating, she has found a man who loves her unconditionally and who has become one of her biggest advocates.
 “He has been there through the flare ups, moodiness, and fatigue,” Raven says, “and has celebrated with me during remissions and successful reactions to medications.
 He has even done his own research and looked into treatments that could help my skin.”